Analyzing Stock data Using Django and React [Part 1]

 A custom login function was implemented to allow users to log in using either a username or email along with a password

-, the code distinguishes between email and username using'@'
+CustomTokenCreateSerializer, the code distinguishes between email and username using'@'in the string

 2. Django REST Framework Setup for Token Authentication